oasis-tcs/openc2-jadn/jadn-v1.0-wd01.md

 #### 3.2.1.8 Default Value
 *default* - Reserved for future use.

-*Note: Intended to specify the value a receiving application uses for a field that is optional and not populated.
+*Note: Intended to specify the value a receiving application uses for a field that is optional and not transmitted.*
-Update conformance statements when this option is defined.*

-Specification writers SHOULD NOT use this option.
-Applications SHOULD ignore this option.

 ### 3.2.2 Field Options
-Field options apply to one field within a type definition.
-The options in Table 3-4 are structural elements of the type definition.
+Field options apply to each field within a type definition.
+Each option in Table 3-4 is a structural element of the type definition.

 ###### Table 3-4.
 Field Options